FARM INTERNSHIPS *Our 2026 internship is Full*

 FARM INTERN DUTIES

-The following list is a broad array of things you might be expected to help with on our farm as an Intern.
-You will be given instruction in all areas.
+The following list is a broad array of things you will learn to do on our farm as an Intern.
+Instruction will be given in all areas.
+We give Interns experience in as many areas as possible, and we promote the benefits of doing tasks repeatedly so that you become comfortable with them.

-Planting - direct seeding or transplanting, working in the greenhouse
+• Planting - direct seeding or transplanting, working in the greenhouse.

-Caretaking - weeding and feeding crops, deadheading flowers
+• Caretaking - weeding and feeding crops, deadheading flowers.

-Holistic pest and disease management
+• Holistic pest and disease management.

-Harvesting - vegetables and flowers, includes proper post-harvest protocol
+• Harvesting - vegetables and flowers, includes proper post-harvest protocol.

-Maintenance and use of tools and other farm implements
+• Maintenance and use of tools and other farm implements.

-Helping at our Saturday farmers market booth and agritourism events on a rotational basis
+• Helping at our Saturday farmers market booth and Agritourism events on a rotational basis.

 TO SEE A MORE DETAILED LIST OF INTERNSHIP COMPETENCY AREAS CLICK HERE.